mclarafava/SWMM-calibrator/README.md

 - data_dir: field data
 - results_dir: results will be saved here

-# How to run
+## How to run
-## 1. Install the dependencies
+### 1. Install the dependencies

-## 2. Configure the calibration parameters
+### 2. Configure the calibration parameters
-Create a ini file (open saocarlos.ini as a example).
+Create an ini file (open saocarlos.ini as a example).
 We are working on the documentation.
 Hopefully, the name of each parameter will be self-explanatory.
 -------
-OBS: Use comma to separate each value and don't use spaces!
+Use comma to separate each value and don't use spaces!
 -------
-## 3. Run the calibrator
+### 3. Run the calibrator
 python calibration.py